MicrosoftDocs/PowerShell-Docs/reference/7.1/PSReadLine/Set-PSReadlineOption.md

 - **Type**: The type token color.
 - **Number**: The number token color.
 - **Member**: The member name token color.
+- **Prediction**: The color for the suggestion text that comes from the prediction API.

 ```yaml
 Type: Hashtable